emer/emergent/README.md

 - [ ] at this point, we have most of basic textbook tech.

-- [ ] td/rl -- include ability to simulate drugs!a
+- [ ] td/rl -- include ability to simulate drugs!

 - [ ] pbwm